dashcommunity/proposal-dash-rpms/README.md

 # proposal-dash-rpms
-Compensation for RPM package development and management of Dash Core software for Fedora, CentOS, and RHEL-based linux systems
+Dash Core software professionally packaged, tested, maintained, and delivered for the Fedora, CentOS, and RHEL linux platforms.